philbuchanan/Accordion-Shortcodes/readme.txt

 * Open all accordion items by default (optional)
 * Disable auto closing of accordion items (optinoal)
 * Manually close items by clicking the title again (optional)
+* Scroll page to title when it's clicked open (optional)

 = The Shortcodes =